FoothillCSClub/OwlHacks/OwlHacks_Fall_2017_TODO.md

   - [ ] Anand
 - [ ] Guidelines for judging projects
 - [ ] Rules handout (and/or webpage for rules)
+- [ ] Decide if we send an email to those who registered online

 ## Important, but not Pressing